The Big Picture: A guide for implementing HIV prevention that empowers women and girls

 The Big Picture - Implementing HIV prevention

-From 2006 to 2010 STOP AIDS NOW! supported an innovative project in Kenya and Indonesia which gave equal weight to HIV prevention, gender equity and human rights.
+From 2006 to 2010 STOP AIDS NOW! (now Aidsfonds) supported an innovative project in Kenya and Indonesia which gave equal weight to HIV prevention, gender equity and human rights.
 At the end of the project they asked me to set out the theory and practice of their partners’ efforts in a ‘how to’ guide.
-This is the result, which I co-authored with the project’s manager, Jennifer Bushee.
+I co-authored the guide with the project’s manager, Jennifer Bushee.
+Aidsfonds updated the guide in 2020, and that’s the version you can download here.

 Download